breezy-weather/breezy-weather/PROVIDERS.md

 # Weather providers

-This is a user-end guide to weather providers available in Geometric Weather.
-If you are a developer looking to add a new provider in Geometric Weather, have a look at [contribute](CONTRIBUTE.md).
+This is a user-end guide to weather providers available in Breezy Weather.
+If you are a developer looking to add a new provider in Breezy Weather, have a look at [contribute](CONTRIBUTE.md).

 ## Status